tacotuesday/most-valuable-customers/README.md

    - Loyalty program implementation
    - Concierge customer service for high-value customers

-For a detailed discussion of the results, check out the [blog post](link-to-blog-post).

 ## Licensing, Authors, and Acknowledgements

 * Data source: Online Retail Customer Churn Dataset on Kaggle (simulated for this project)